 Another benefit of this source is that the company does not have to depend upon any third party.
 And, it is a quick source of finance since the funds are with the company, and thus, it can use it anytime it wants.
-One more benefit is that here the company need not to provide for any security as may be required in case of borrowing money.
+One more benefit is that here the company need not provide any security as may be required in case of borrowing money.

 Taking on debt is among the simplest sources of finance.
-And, it is also among the most common and popular sources of finance.
-A company can raise debt privately, i.e. from banks or any other financial institution.
-Or, it can raise debt from the public, i.e. by issuing corporate bonds or promissory notes.
+And it is also among the most common and popular sources of finance.
+A company can raise debt privately, i.e., from banks or any other financial institution.
+Or, it can raise debt from the public, i.e., by issuing corporate bonds or promissory notes.
 Additionally, a company can use debentures, leases, and mortgages to take on debt as well.

 Therefore, requirements of cash flow irrespective of the business conditions for interest and principal payments remain a drawback of this source as well.
-If a company is unable to make timely payments, it may impact its reputation and even force it to go for bankruptcy.
+If a company is unable to make timely payments, it may impact its reputation.
+And even force it to go for bankruptcy.

 In this, investors get a tiny stake or ownership in the firm in return for their money.
 Basically, a company issues shares that investors can purchase.
 Once investors buy shares in a company, they become its shareholders, part-owners to the extent of their share value.

 In equity financing, there is no obligation on the company to pay back the money, like in the case of debt capital funding.
 Similarly, there is no obligation per se to pay dividends on regular basis to the shareholders.
-However, payment of regular dividends, rights and bonus entitlements are the ways to remunerate the shareholders towards their investments and subscription.
-To keep a good image and enhance the stock value, a company not only needs to perform well but also needs to share part of the profits and growth with the shareholders on regular basis.
+However, payment of regular dividends, rights, and bonus entitlements are the ways to remunerate the shareholders towards their investments and subscription.
+To keep a good image and enhance the stock value, a company not only needs to perform well but also needs to share part of the profits and growth with the shareholders on a regular basis.

 Another drawback of equity financing is that it may dilute the company’s ownership control, making it a takeover target.
 It is also considered an expensive source of finance and does not offer any tax benefits as well.